privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Buyer may provide additional contextual information that could help in
   // generating bids.
 This is derived from contextual response.
-  // The  a JSON object.
+  // Represents a serialized string that is deserialized to a JSON object before
+  // passing to Adtech script.
   string buyer_signals = 3;

   // Signals about the user's device.